 From 2005 to 2008 Katherine was a Research Fellow at the University of Glasgow.
 Her work there included analysis of community development, corporate social responsibility and social housing.

 Katherine has a PhD in political science from the Australian National University (her thesis considered techniques utilised by Aboriginal communities to compel mining companies to recognise and respond to community demands).
-She is an Honorary Professor at the University of the West of Scotland, a Senior Visiting Research Fellow at the University of Strathclyde and was part of the GIZ Global Leadership Academy's New Economic Paradigm project.
-She sits on the Scottish Council for Voluntary Organisations' Policy Committee, the Board of Energy Action Scotland and the Board of
+She is an Honorary Professor at the University of the West of Scotland, Senior Visiting Research Fellow at the University of Strathclyde and was part of the GIZ Global Leadership Academy's New Economic Paradigm project.
+Katherine sits on the Fairing Fife Commission, WWF Scotland's Low Carbon Infrastructure Task Force, the Board of Energy Action Scotland and